 At Alexandra Park Primary School assessment is an integral part of the teaching process.
 Assessment is used to inform planning and to facilitate differentiation.
 The assessment of children's work is on-going to ensure that understanding is being achieved and that progress is being made.
 Feedback is given to the children as soon as possible, and marking work will be guided by the school's Marking Policy.
 Teachers monitor progress and adjust their teaching accordingly through their weekly planning.
 Medium term plans are adapted based on assessments.
-Teachers assess and moderate the children at either working towards the expected standard, expected or working at greater depth.
+Teachers assess and moderate the children at either working towards or at the expected standard.
+Furthermore, they look for opportunities to extend learning for children demonstrating learning at a greater depth.
 Subject Leaders monitor this data and track key groups of children such as boys, girls or Pupil Premium.